toshi0607/Go-FAQ-Japanese-Edition/original.md

 and [`math.Pi`](/pkg/math/#pkg-constants)
 occupy a sort of ideal number space, with arbitrary precision and no overflow or underflow.
-For instance, the value of `math.Pi` is specified to 63 places in the source code, and constant expressions involving the value keep precision beyond what a `float64` could hold.
+For instance, the value of `math.Pi` is specified to 63 decimal digits in the source code, and constant expressions involving the value keep precision beyond what a `float64` could hold.
-Only when the constant or constant expression is assigned to a variable—a memory location in the program—does it become a "computer" number with the usual floating-point properties and precision.
+Only when the constant or constant expression is assigned to a variable—a memory location in the program—does it become a “computer” number with the usual floating-point properties and precision.

 Also,